joanaz/MirrorMirrorOnTheWallSkill/README.md

 ### Turn on/off Magic Mirror Modules

 To turn on/off a Magic Mirror Module, it has to be installed and configured in the main project already.
 You also have to map its official module name to a transcribable spoken name in ModuleNames.json.
 For example, ["MMM-Globe"](https://github.com/LukeSkywalker92/MMM-Globe) maps to "globe", ["currentweather"](https://github.com/MichMich/MagicMirror/tree/master/modules/default/currentweather) maps to "current weather".

+*Note: To clear the text/images/video displayed by this module, you can simply turn this module off.
+The spoken name for this module is tentatively "magic mirror"*

 To turn on a Magic Mirror Module, say:
 - `"start {newsfeed}"`